 Chalco agreed this week to buy 29.9 percent of Mongolian coal exporter Winsway Coking Coal Holdings Ltd. for HK$2.39 billion ($308 million).

 China raised retail power prices by an average 0.03 yuan a kilowatt-hour from Dec.
 1, squeezing profits at aluminum smelters that don’t have access to cheaper fuel.
 That will raise costs by as much as 500 yuan for producing a ton of aluminum, equivalent to an increase of as much as 5 percent of total costs, Chalco spokeswoman Shen Hui said in January.

-Alcoa Inc. (AA), the largest U.S. aluminum producer, cut 12 percent of capacity in January and Chief Executive Officer Klaus Kleinfeld said April 11 the reductions “may not be the end.”
+Alcoa Inc. (AA:US), the largest U.S. aluminum producer, cut 12 percent of capacity in January and Chief Executive Officer Klaus Kleinfeld said April 11 the reductions “may not be the end.”
 United Co.
 Rusal, the world’s largest aluminum producer, is still looking at the possibility of closing smelters as prices decline, First Deputy Chief Executive Officer Vladislav Soloviev said yesterday.

 Aluminum for three-month delivery climbed 0.7 percent to $2,106 a ton as of 8:38 p.m.
 Shanghai time today.
 The metal has declined 23 percent on the London Metal Exchange in the past 12 months.